isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-chinese-clan-associations-in-singapore-then-and-now.md

 The Chinese community responded by transplanting their revered centuries-old social structures, in the form of clan associations, into Singapore.
 To the Chinese, their elaborate family and clan systems had always been the biological, economic and social units that formed the basis of traditional society.
 These structures also provided social support as family or clan members had an obligation to help one another.
 In a fledgling Singapore where integration was not encouraged and a state-led support system was absent, the Chinese community turned to their clan organisations for leadership and assistance.

-#### **Rise of Religious Associations and Secret Societies (1819-1889)**
+#### **Rise of Religious Associations and Secret Societies (1819–1889)**

-Interestingly, clan associations were not the default go-to the Chinese in the early years: instead the newly arrived migrants turned to religious associations and secret societies.
+Interestingly, clan associations were not the default go-to for the Chinese in the early years: instead the newly arrived migrants turned to religious associations and secret societies.
 The Chinese community at the time comprised small-time businessmen, craftsmen and labourers who had come to Singapore alone, hence there were not enough clan members to form an association.
 However, religious rites and processions were often organised for the migrants who prayed for protection and asked for blessings from the deities.
 Such activities became a central part of an Overseas Chinese’s social life and eventually gave rise to religious associations.

-Temples soon became key organisations providing the Chinese with much needed guidance and entertainment in a society where back-breaking work and loneliness was the order of the day.
+Temples soon became key organisations providing the Chinese with much needed guidance and entertainment in a society where back-breaking work and loneliness were the order of the day.
 These temple associations also offered help in settling burial matters, finding jobs and served as meeting places.
-The board members were usually influential leaders in the Chinese community who presented the concerns of their members to the colonial government or settled disputes between members and associations.[^5]
+Their board members were usually influential leaders in the Chinese community who presented the concerns of their members to the colonial government or settled disputes between members and associations.[^5]

 While religious associations flourished due to the Chinese community’s need for spiritual fulfillment, secret societies grew out of the colonial government’s need to control and organise the Chinese community without hampering the economic progress of Singapore.
 The British were more preoccupied with economic activities and turning Singapore into a successful entrepôt in the early years, leaving them with scant time and resources to develop a state governance system.
-The only governance systems available were the existing Kapitan China and Kangchu systems, which were adopted from the Malay rulers or earlier colonial powers in the region.
+The only governance systems available were the existing Kapitan China and Kangchu systems, which had been adopted from the Malay rulers or earlier colonial powers in the region.

 <div style="background-color: white;">
 <br/>